 - Failing to properly secure the towed vehicle causing a loose connection or severed connection

 - Failing to consider the width of a flatbed when navigating through traffic

 - Failing to operate at a reasonable speed, given the tow vehicle

 - And more

 For example, tow truck accidents often occur when a tow truck driver is on a tight schedule and fails to properly secure the tow vehicle.
 As the driver is in a rush, they might conduct a piecemeal or brief “eye test” inspection before starting their journey.
 Following that, the driver may travel at an excessive speed, which – in conjunction with the insecure tow vehicle connection – could cause the vehicle to detach entirely and collide with others on the roadway.

 It’s also worth noting that, with commercial tow vehicle accidents, there’s often an employer-employee relationship that gives you the right to bring an action against the employer for damages.

-Request a Free Consultation with our Florida Truck Accident Lawyers to Discuss Your Claims
+Request a Free Consultation with our Top Florida Semi Truck Accident Lawyers to Discuss Your Claims

 If you have been injured in a truck accident due to the negligent, reckless, or intentional misconduct of another party, then Florida law may give you a right of action for damages against the defendant.